-9. Operations Management seminar courses MEPH 5811/5911/6811/6911 and Proposal Writing course MEPH 5832 (Indirect): This five semester course sequence addresses outcomes 6 and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Operations Management seminar courses MEPH 5811/5911/6811/6911 and Proposal Writing course MEPH 5832 (Indirect): This five semester course sequence addresses outcomes 6 and 7.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.